Skip to content

 Practical Tips

-• Haystack Rock tidepools are only accessible during low tide – check daily tide tables online.
+• Haystack Rock tide pools are only accessible at low tide.
+Check daily tide tables before heading out so you don’t miss the window.

 Morning: Rocky Creek State Scenic Viewpoint